 Amazon (AMZN) Received its Third Buy in a Row

-After SunTrust Robinson and RBC Capital gave Amazon (NASDAQ: AMZN) a Buy rating last month, the company received another Buy, this time from Stifel Nicolaus.
-Analyst Scott Devitt reiterated a Buy rating on Amazon today and set a price target of $2400.00.
+After SunTrust Robinson and RBC Capital gave Amazon (NASDAQ: AMZN) a Buy rating last month, the company received another Buy, this time from Pivotal Research.
+Analyst Michael Levine CFA reiterated a Buy rating on Amazon today and set a price target of $2450.00.
 The company’s shares closed last Monday at $1870.68.

-According to TipRanks.com, Devitt is a top 100 analyst with an average return of 20.0% and a 67.9% success rate.
-Devitt covers the Technology sector, focusing on stocks such as Jumia Technologies AG, Uber Technologies, and Mercadolibre.
+According to TipRanks.com, CFA is a 3-star analyst with an average return of 7.1% and a 58.3% success rate.
+CFA covers the Technology sector, focusing on stocks such as Trade Desk, Pinterest, and Facebook.

-Currently, the analyst consensus on Amazon is a Strong Buy with an average price target of $2226.30, a 19.8% upside from current levels.
+Currently, the analyst consensus on Amazon is a Strong Buy with an average price target of $2235.56, representing a 20.3% upside.
 In a report issued on January 16, Morgan Stanley also maintained a Buy rating on the stock with a $2200.00 price target.

 See today’s analyst top recommended stocks >>